 Visitor Spending in Northwest OregonNovember 15, 2021 Visitor spending fell to $953 million in Northwest Oregon in 2020.
 This was a decrease of 42.3% after adjusting for inflation from 2019.
 Visitor spending had been increasing since 2011 until the pandemic recession struck and businesses were curtailed in March of 2020.
 The fall in spending in 2020 followed growth that had averaged about 3% per year since 2011.
 The region had seen drops in spending before, such as during the Great Recession, but nothing compared with the collapse in 2020.

-Leisure and hospitality is the largest industry sector in Northwest Oregon.
-It provided about 15,500 payroll jobs in 2016.
-This was about 14 percent of all jobs (excluding self-employment) in Benton, Clatsop, Columbia, Lincoln and Tillamook counties combined.
-The two largest parts of the sector are the accommodation industry (e.g., motels and campgrounds), and the food services and drinking places industry (e.g., restaurants and bars).
+Leisure and hospitality was commonly the largest industry sector in Northwest Oregon.
+It provided nearly 13,300 payroll jobs on an annual average basis in 2020.
+This was about 15% of all jobs (excluding self-employment) in Benton, Clatsop, Columbia, Lincoln, and Tillamook counties combined.
+The two largest parts of the sector are the accommodation industry (e.g. motels and campgrounds), and the food services and drinking places industry (e.g. restaurants and bars).
 The industry’s health depends in large part on spending by visitors.

 Visitors also spend money in other industries such as retail trade, transportation, and even health services when vacation accidents happen.
 But because visitors account for a smaller portion of spending in these industries, the leisure and hospitality sector is considered the bellwether for tourism.